craigjperry2/websdr/README.md

 View radio spectrum in real-time via a cheap RTL SDR dongle.
 This is just a toy project for me to explore some software development ideas.

+[spectrum_measurements.feature](backend/tests/spectrum_measurements.feature) specifies the behaviour of the main functionality in this app.

 # Developer Setup